The equity release market continues to grow and at Equity Release Supermarket we are seeing a record number of applications.

 The equity release sales process is now the most streamlined since the product was originally conceived.
 Increased competition in the marketplace from new providers has resulted in equity release companies looking at ways to steal an advantage.
 As better interest rates for customers are now also on offer and today’s equity release plans are much more flexible than those available until a few years ago, never has there been a better time to consider a release of equity for the over 55’s.

-You can learn more about equity release and how it works.
+You can learn more on our how equity release works page

 An equity release application usually takes somewhere between 4 to 6 weeks for a lifetime mortgage scheme and 6 to 8 weeks for a home reversion plan, assuming the title on the house is clear.
 The actual amount of time your equity release process takes, also depends largely on how efficient and experienced your solicitor is.